 FIRST hosts an annual Conference on Computer Security Incident Handling.
 The annual FIRST Conference is a unique event.
 It focuses on the field of computer security incident handling and response.
 In recognition of the global spread of computer networks and the common problems faced by computer owners, service providers, networking communities and companies, the conference is held in a different part of the world each year.
 The presentations are international in scope and include the latest in incident response and prevention, vulnerability analysis, and related aspects of computer security.
 Additionally, these events serve as the foundation for the improvement of computer security worldwide via the sharing of viewpoints, ideas, and information.These conferences are open to both members and non-members.

 FIRST Technical Colloquia provide a discussion forum for FIRST member teams to share information about vulnerabilities, incidents, tools and all other issues that affect the operation of incident response and security teams.
-These colloquia are hosted by members and take place 2 times a year.
-These events are restricted to FIRST members only.
+These colloquia are hosted by members and several of them take place throughout the year.
+In some cases, access to these events is limited to FIRST members.

 New incident response and security teams can benefit from membership to FIRST by improving communication with peer teams, and exchanging ideas and practices.
 This can assist a new team in avoiding the pitfalls encountered by other teams, enabling then to become effective quickly.